aws-samples/swift-ecs-workshop/README.md

 * **Lab 4: Deploy to Amazon ECS using CodeCommit and CodePipeline**

-  >*In this lab, you will utilize enahance the product api developed in lab 1, and commit it to AWS CodeCommit and then deploy it on Amazon ECS using Code Pipeline and CloudFormation*
+  >*In this lab, you will enhance the product api developed in lab 1, and commit it to AWS CodeCommit and then deploy it on Amazon ECS using Code Pipeline and CloudFormation*

 ## Deploy a Swift web application on Amazon ECS Workshop